 What We Do

-LCEMS provides Advanced Life Support (ALS) and Basic Life Support services 24 hours a day, 7 days a week out of 5 stations.
-The stations are in the City of Lapeer, City of Imlay City, Village of North Branch, Mayfield and Elba Townships.
+LCEMS provides Advanced Life Support (ALS) and Basic Life Support services 24 hours a day, 7 days a week out of 6 stations.
+The stations are located in the City of Lapeer, City of Imlay City, Village of North Branch, Mayfield Township, Elba Township and Metamora Township.

 LCEMS proudly serves the following townships and municipalities: Arcadia Township, Attica Township, City of Imlay City, Deerfield Township, Dryden Township, Village of Dryden, Elba Township, Goodland Township, Hadley Township, Imlay Township, Lapeer Township, Mayfield Township, Metamora Township, Village of Metamora, Village of North Branch, North Branch Township and Oregon Township.